 1. Reservation of the Company Name

 There are two basic requirements regarding the company name.
-First, the suggested company name cannot be similar to another company that has already been registered in Thailand and second, certain company names are not allowed (no vulgar words or phrases that are related to the royal family).
+First, the suggested company name cannot be similar to another company that has already been registered in Thailand and second, certain company names are not allowed.
 There have to be three different company names submitted to the Department of Business Development (DBD), ordered by priority.